 Extending Life Cycle Analysis across your Supply Chain

-The primary, internationally recognized technique to assess environmental impacts of economic activity is called life-cycle analysis (LCA).
-LCA is used to support business decisions, as input to product-, process- or building design, in education, for labeling of product declarations, waste management or pollution studies.
+Life Cycle Analysis (LCA) is the internationally recognized technique to assess environmental impacts of economic activity.
+LCA supports business decisions, as input to product-, process- or building design, in education, for labeling of product declarations, supply chain and waste management or pollution studies.
 The procedures of LCA are part of the ISO 14000 environmental management standards and can comply with standards such as the Green House Gas (GHG) Protocol.

 Inventory analysis is followed by impact assessment.
-This phase of LCA is aimed at evaluating the significance of potential environmental impacts based on the LCI flow results.
-It consists of the selection of impact categories, their classification and their impact measurement.
+This phase of LCA evaluates the significance of potential environmental impacts based on the LCI flow results.
+It consists of the selection of impact categories, their classification, and their impact measurement.

 When comparing different products with one another, the analysis is only as valid as its data.